WasmEdge/WasmEdge/docs/CONTRIBUTOR_LADDER.md

     * Is supportive of new and occasional contributors and helps get useful PRs in shape to commit
 * Additional privileges:
     * Has GitHub or CI/CD rights to approve pull requests in specific directories
-    * Can recommend and review other contributors to become Reviewers
+    * Can recommend and review other contributors to become Committers
     * Is listed as Committers in the [OWNERS file](./OWNER.md) under the WasmEdge/WasmEdge repos.

 The process of becoming a Committer is:

 1. The contributor is nominated by opening a PR against the appropriate repository by the existing reviewers, committers and maintainers, which adds their GitHub username to the OWNERS file for one or more directories.
-2. At least 1/2 members of the committers, reviewers, and maintainers that owns that repository or main directory, who are already Approvers, approve the PR.
+2. At least 1/2 members of the reviewers, committers, and maintainers that owns that repository or main directory, who are already Approvers, approve the PR.

 ### Maintainer